plutus123/MLops/README.md

 # MLops

+### Repository Structure

+/data: Contains the dataset used for training the machine learning model.

+/MLop: Contains the main Python script for training the model (MLops.ipynb).

+/tests: Contains unit tests for the machine learning code.

+Dockerfile: Contains instructions for Docker containerization.

+README.md: The main documentation file.

 ### Step 1 :Testing Process

 The Random Forest Classifier has been chosen for its high accuracy, precision, recall, F1 score, and low log loss.